Natifishman/Natifishman/README.md

 ## 👨‍💻 About Me

-- 🎓 Computer Science student from Israel
+- 🎓 Computer Science student
 - 🔐 Interested in **cybersecurity**, **end-to-end encryption**, and **clean backend architecture**
 - 🔧 Skilled in `Java`, `C`, `Python`, `C++`, and familiar with secure systems design
 - 🤖 Love tackling complex problems and building tools that scale